GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Gato GraphQL is also **fully extensible**, so you can create your own extensions and integrations, to extend the GraphQL schema for your own CPTs and plugins.

-Gato GraphQL is finally **super configurable**, to suit your specific needs, even endpoint by endpoint.
+Gato GraphQL is **super configurable**, to suit your specific needs, even endpoint by endpoint.

+And finally, Gato GraphQL is **forward-looking**, already providing features that have been proposed for the GraphQL spec but not yet released.

 === Features ===